SorenTech/legal/master-service-agreement.md

 **PAYMENTS AND EXPENSES:**

-By accepting this Agreement and attached Statement of Work, You agree to the Schedule of Charges listed in the section of the attached Statement of Work titled “Budget.”
+By accepting this Agreement and attached Statement of Work, You agree to the Schedule of Charges listed in the attached Statement of Work.
 You agree to make all payments on time and in full.
 Late or incomplete payments will compound interest at a rate of 1% per month, compounding.
 Please note that registered nonprofits (US 501(c)3’s or national equivalent) will be given a 30-day grace period before interest begins to compound.
 In the event that We begin charging interest on a late payment, We will also freeze ongoing work until payment is received.
 Returned checks will incur a penalty of either $25 or 5% of the balance, whichever is less.

 Sometimes projects incur additional expenses, such as research costs, travel expenses, or specialized subcontracted services/products required to complete the project (including but not limited to services such as professional photography or products such as proprietary software licenses required by Your specific needs).
 We will always make every effort to notify You in advance of any expected additional expenses.
 When We do incur additional expenses, we pass them along to you using the following formula: (a) individual travel and research expenses less than either 1% of the expected total project budget listed in the Statement of Work or $50, whichever is smaller (the “individual incidental expense allowance”), are written off as “incidental” until such time as the cumulative total of “incidental” expenses goes above 3% of the expected total budget or $150, whichever is smaller (the “cumulative incidental expense allowance”), (b) all non-“incidental” expenses, including all specialized subcontracted services/products, individual research and travel costs greater than the “individual incidental expense allowance,” and any “incidental” expenses in excess of the “cumulative incidental expense allowance” are passed on to you.
 Travel expenses, such as mileage, airfare, and meals, are passed along at cost or at the rate designated by the Internal Revenue Service, as applicable.
 Other expenses are passed along at a 50% mark-up.
 Sometimes it is possible for You to directly purchase items that might be billed as an expense.
 If that is possible, We will try to inform You so that you can make those arrangements.

 Before work can begin, We must receive a deposit of 20% of the expected project budget.
 After we begin work, We will send You additional invoices at regularly recurring intervals as described in the attached Statement of Work.
-In general, the terms of invoices will be Net+30, but We can make other arrangements upon request or in special circumstances.
+Invoices will be due within the interval established in the attached Statement of Work.

 **LIMITED LIABILITY AND AGREEMENT TO INDEMNIFY:**